AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 - Transformers utilize the self-attention mechanism [[5]](#5) to process all sequence steps in one network pass, instead of handling them sequentially like recurrent architectures.
 - A key benefit is computational efficiency.
 The data handling & model logic is also simpler, with the ability to generate multi-step predictions in one go, without the need for hidden states from previous time steps.

 Many architectures that aim to adapt the Transformer model to time series forecasting exist.
-Out of these, a key inspiration for my implementation is the recently published Inverted Transformer [[6]](#6).
+Out of these, a key inspiration for my implementation is the recently published iTransformer (Inverted Transformer) [[6]](#6).
 - In a default Transformer, The sequences of shape (timesteps, features) are projected to a fixed size across the features dimension, yielding (timesteps, dimensions).
 Then, attention is applied to each feature value at a given timestep.
 - The iTransformer inverts the sequences into shape (features, timesteps), and projects them to a fixed size across the timesteps dimension.
 This way, attention is applied to each timestep value for a given feature.
 - The authors suggest this is more suitable to learn relationships across timesteps, which intuitively made sense to me.
 Therefore, the model I implemented also inverts the source & target sequences before passing them to the network.
 - Transformers often apply positional encodings to the input sequences to capture the ordering of sequence steps, as they are not processed sequentially.
 The iTransformer does not apply positional encodings: The authors state the feed-forward networks applied to inverted inputs inherently capture the sequence orderings.
+Positional encodings were also omitted from my model.

 Unlike the iTransformer, which is an encoder-only model, the Transformer model in this repository employs a typical encoder-decoder Transformer.
 - From what I understand, the iTransformer, or at least its first version, only takes in the past values & covariates as a "source" sequence.
 It does not natively support future covariate values for the forecast horizon.
   - There could be a workaround that I am not aware of.
 - I instead opted to use both a source & target sequence, attended by the encoder & decoder separately, as the seasonal future covariates are likely to be critical for forecasting this highly seasonal time series.
 - This architecture should natively support source & target sequences with different numbers of features, so any number of past & future covariates can be used, though in this experiment the source & target sequences represent the same features across different sequence lengths.
   - I haven't considered how static covariates could be supported, since the time series in question is univariate.
-A simple but likely inefficient method is likely concatenating them to the sequences over the feature dimension, with a fixed value across all timesteps.
+A simple but likely inefficient method is concatenating them to the sequences over the feature dimension, with a fixed value across all timesteps.

 Another nuance is how to initialize values for the target variable in the target sequence, if at all.
-- One option is to initialize the first target value as the last past value, and autoregressively expand the target sequence, similar to the LSTM approach above.
+- One option is to use teacher forcing during training.
+Then, at inference, we can initialize the first target value as the last past value, and autoregressively expand the target sequence with model predictions, similar to the LSTM approach above.
-  - With this approach, causal masking is necessary to ensure attention is only applied to past timesteps for a given timestep.
+  - With this approach, causal masking in the decoder is necessary, to ensure attention is only applied to past target timesteps for each target timestep.
   - The HuggingFace Time Series Transformer [[7]](#7) seems to implement this approach.
 - Another option seems to be simply omitting the target variable representation in the target sequence.
   - iTransformer seems to use this approach, if I understand correctly.
 So does the Temporal Fusion Transformer (TFT) architecture [[8]](#8), though it supports all types of covariates, including future known covariates like the time features in this data.